Access our latest research and reports to stay informed – explore now.

 At Latino Donor Collaborative, we are committed to driving change beyond borders.
 Our data-driven research and insights showcase the critical contributions of Latinos to the global economy, culture, and society.
 From engaging with international leaders to presenting our findings on influential stages, we amplify the voice and impact of the Latino community worldwide.
 Explore how our work continues to shape conversations and inspire collaboration across nations.

-Mexico’s President Claudia Sheinbaum Invites LDC to Highlight Latinos’ $3.6 Trillion Impact
+Mexico’s President, Claudia Sheinbaum, Invites LDC Again to Highlight Latinos’ Economic Impact

 Photos by Government of Mexico